Thanksgiving Salad (with Pomegranate, Pear, Pecan + Brie)

 Inspiration

-This time last year, I concocted a festive red-and-green Holiday Honeycrisp Salad using some of my favorite salad ingredients.
-And, lo and behold, y'all seemed to agree that it was both beautiful and delectable, as it quickly became one of Five Heart Home's most-pinned recipes on Pinterest.
+Year ago, I concocted a festive red-and-green Holiday Honeycrisp Salad using some of my favorite salad ingredients.
+Lo and behold, y'all seemed to agree that it was both beautiful and delectable, as it quickly became one of Five Heart Home's most-pinned recipes on Pinterest and all-time top recipes.
 That salad immediately became our new family Christmas dinner tradition as well.

-So this year, I decided that our Thanksgiving table also needs a new tradition: a fresh, vibrant salad to lighten up all of the buttery Sweet Potato Casserole and Bacon-Wrapped Green Beans and Creamy Cheesy Corn.
-And since I can't resist a combination of fresh mixed greens, sweet fruit, crunchy nuts, salty cheese, and zesty vinaigrette, I decided to start with those ingredients as my template for this Thanksgiving Salad.
+And since I can't resist a combination of fresh mixed greens, sweet fruit, crunchy nuts, salty cheese, and zesty vinaigrette, I decided to start with those ingredients as my template for this Thanksgiving Salad!

 Ingredients